SumoLogic/terraform-provider-sumologic/docs/sumologic-provider.md

 ```

 ## Argument Reference
-- `access_id` - (Optional) This is the Sumologic Access ID.
-It must be provided, but it can also be source from the SUMOLOGIC_ACCESS_ID environment variable.
+- `access_id` - (Optional) This is the Sumo Logic Access ID.
+It must be provided, but it can also be source from the SUMOLOGIC_ACCESSID environment variable.
-- `access_key` - (Optional) This is the Sumologic Access Key.
-It must be provided, but it can also be sourced from the SUMOLOGIC_ACCESS_KEY variable.
+- `access_key` - (Optional) This is the Sumo Logic Access Key.
+It must be provided, but it can also be sourced from the SUMOLOGIC_ACCESSKEY variable.
 - `environment` - (Optional) This is the API endpoint to use.
 Default is eu.
-See the [Sumologic documentation][1] for details on which environment you should use.
+See the [Sumo Logic documentation][1] for details on which environment you should use.

 [Back to Index][0]